 True local businesses rely heavily on word of mouth marketing.
 After all, people have to be in your geographic location in order to buy your products and services.
 The question becomes, how do you position your local business as THE place to go?

 Create a local business blog.
 Oh wait, let’s start from the beginning.

 When you’re in the market to buy something, what’s the first thing you do?
 Most of us hit Google and search for what we want.
 Many of us will ask our friends for a referral.
 And this search usually takes us to one place: a company’s website.

 Whether you’re running a local business like a restaurant, fitness studio, or healing souls as a life coach, people are most likely taking a look at your website before they visit your business.
 How do you drive local traffic to your website, and keep those visitors coming back for more?

-You keep em coming back by updating your content regularly.
+You keep them coming back by updating your website regularly.
 However, there’s usually little need to keep updating your static website pages.
 I mean, how many About Us pages can you write?
 How many times can you really update your Services page?

 There is one type of website content that can get updated regularly.
 One type of content that would give your visitors a reason to return to your site.
 One type of content that will boost your credibility, position you as an authority, and provide value to your readers.
 This one type of content: a blog.

 Learn about the power of a local business blog.

 Why Every Local Business Needs A Local Blog